Understanding the flight features and functions in the MGC Mobile App

 - Map View Toggle: Click between live stream of on-board camera and map view.

 - Advanced Camera Modes: Flight tools providing computer assistance for certain maneuvers.
+On MGC they are easily accessible through the favoring feature.
 See Advanced Camera Modes below.

 - Drone Position: Current aircraft altitude.